BigPeet/coding_challenges/advent_of_code/2019/25/notes.md

         * The last command in the command list then should be the one required to pass into the room.

 Solution: 8401920

+The next step would be to implement a general solution, e.g. using a BFS to gather all the items and discover the path to the Pressure-Sensitive Floor.
+But I will likely not implement this and move on to the 2020 challenges instead.